 Students examined in the main period are provided with a personal exam timetable, available in e:Vision

-Personal timetables will be available to students from 13 December 2019
+Personal timetables will be available to students four weeks ahead of the main assessment period.

 Where exams are spread accross multiple venues, it is important that you check your personal timetable and go to the exam room you have been allocated.